Beer industry copywriting

 Let’s talk – no obligation. firstname.lastname@example.org

 I’m a freelance copywriter.
 I write web content, blog posts, articles, and newsletters for small businesses, including breweries.
-I’ve also written content for a beer app and another liquor industry app.
+I’ve written content for the Beer Crawl app, another liquor industry app, and was a main contributor to The Beer Lovers Guide to Queensland (2019).

 I write for The Crafty Pint.
 My focus is always on telling the unique story of a brewery or venue, and on writing something that’s genuinely interested to read.
 (There’s too much boring writing in the world already!)
 I write brewery listings, venue listings, individual beer write-ups, and feature articles.
-This piece on Range Brewing is one of the more in-depth pieces I’ve done for them.
+This piece on Range Brewing is one of my more in-depth pieces.

 I have a Bachelor of Fine Arts in Creative Writing (with Distinction).
 (Like anyone cares.)